Frequently Asked Questions for the Doctor of Ministry Degree Program

 The campus libraries have copy machines and wireless access to the Internet.
 Copy cards may be purchased at Bridwell Library for use with copiers on the theology campus.

-How do I arrange for the formation of a D.Min. committee?
+How do I arrange for the selection of an advisor and a second reader?

 Who do I contact with questions while working on my project?